EFForg/cover-your-tracks/README.md

 ### Partial Installation on Host

-You may need to install `libmysqlclient-dev` and `python-dev` for Debian-based systems.
+You may need to install `libmysqlclient-dev` and `python3.9-dev` for Debian-based systems.

-    pip install -r requirements.txt
+    pip install pipenv
+    pipenv --python 3.9
+    pipenv install
     cp config_example.py config.py

 Then modify the relevant variables in config.py

 Now, you can run

-    python main.py
+    pipenv run python main.py

 ### Full Docker Installation